jentery/mdia200/index.md

 Many thanks to everyone in [UVic's Praxis Studio](https://uvicpraxis.github.io/) for their support and suggestions for this course.
 Some material in this outline was informed and inspired by the Media Texthack Team's [Media Studies 101](https://opentextbc.ca/mediastudies101/) project.

 *This syllabus is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*

-# Schedule

-Here's the schedule for the term.
-It's subject to change.
-In fact, I'm 98.37% certain there will be changes.
-I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).